Rory Scovel: Comedy

 Scovel first performed comedy in December 2003 at an open mic night in Spartanburg, South Carolina.
-He had just graduated from college and was working as a cameraman at a local television station WSPA.
+He had just graduated from college and was working as a cameraman at WSPA, a local television station.
 The following year, he moved to Washington D.C., where he performed for three years.
 He then moved to New York City, where he performed for three years until he moved to Los Angeles, where he now lives.

 In 2006, Scovel participated in the Seattle International Comedy Competition; he made it to the finals.

 In 2010, he performed his first set for a late night show on Late Night with Jimmy Fallon.
 The following year, Scovel performed on Conan with comedian Jon Dore using the premise that the show had accidentally booked two comedians; Scovel would go on to perform on and be interviewed by Conan many times in the following decade.
 Scovel also released his first stand-up album with Stand Up!
 Records, Dilation.
 Scovel and the record were named by The Huffington Post as one of fourteen in their "Guide To New Comedy Albums of 2011".